ibm-cloud-docs/account/account_faq.md

 If you have multiple SoftLayer accounts, you must link the accounts that have a matching {{site.data.keyword.Bluemix_notm}} platform account, and an accompanying IBMid.

-If you do not have a matching {{site.data.keyword.Bluemix_notm}} platform account, and an accompanying IBMid account, a NEW SoftLayer account can be created to link the accounts.
+If you do not have a matching {{site.data.keyword.Bluemix_notm}} platform account, and an accompanying IBMid account, a new SoftLayer account can be created to link the accounts.

-## What if I don't want to link my account?
-{: #al_bene}

-To help you experience more of {{site.data.keyword.Bluemix_notm}} all new functionality is being developed into a single {{site.data.keyword.Bluemix_notm}} console.
-When you merge your account, you'll get access to a more robust catalog, simplified account management, and a single login.

-If linking is not a viable option for you, contact your sales support for other options.

 ## Are there incentives for linking my accounts?
 {: #al_incent}